About the breeder and kennel

 Breed and kennel clubs

-Member of our Shiba parent club, National Shiba Club of America, The Nihon Ken Hozonkai (NIPPO), Japan, Shiba Fanciers of Southern California, Del Valle Kennel Club (Pending - all breed club).
+Member of our Shiba parent club, National Shiba Club of America, The Nihon Ken Hozonkai (NIPPO) of Japan, Shiba Fanciers of Southern California, and Del Valle Kennel Club (Pending - all breed club).

 NSCA